[PROJECT] A Dozen Chargers in the Lab

 Conclusion

 Wow, that was a lot.
-Evaluating chargers seemed quite difficult at first, but this whole project quickly turned into something that genuinely excited me.
+Evaluating chargers seemed quite difficult at first, but this whole project quickly turned into something exciting.
 What I liked most about this is that you don’t need to be an electrical engineer to see the difference between good and bad chargers.
 The oscilloscope really does make it obvious.
-Things get confusing when you go past the ‘what’ and try to start understanding ths why.
+Things get confusing when you go past the ‘what’ and try to start understanding the why.
 Why certain peaks appear in the FFT, why some scope traces look as bad as they do, or why a charger measured fine at 1A but looked terrible at 2.5A.
-I still don’t have great answers to these, but hope to learn more with time.
+I don’t think Spencer or myself have great answers to these.

 The practical takeaway, in my opinion, is that most name-brand chargers of today are unlikely to damage your phone battery.
-Since modern devices filter noise internally, and the majority of these chagers stayed within that USB spec of ±5% voltage tolerance, they’re unlikely to be a problem.
+Since modern devices filter noise internally, and the majority of these chargers stayed within that USB spec of ±5% voltage tolerance, they’re unlikely to be a problem.
 Just avoid excessively cheap, no-name chargers and you should be fine.
-And that Anker flagship.. maybe avoid that one too.

 I hope you enjoyed reading.
 This really was a pleasure to put together.
 Car chargers are next on my list, and I suspect that may be a story of its own.
 If you have any suggestions to make, corrections to add, or just want to share something you found interesting, feel free to reach out and let me know.
 Contact is on the About page.